kestra-io/dbt-example/README.md

 ![kestra](kestra/flow_topology.png)

-## Note
+## Limitations

-Note that DuckDB adapter is currently not supported as Kestra runs each dbt task in a stateless manner so sharing the same DuckDB database across dbt tasks is not supported using this approach.
-For DuckDB, try [this blueprint](https://kestra.io/blueprints/git/50-git-workflow-for-dbt-with-duckdb) instead.
+Kestra runs tasks in a stateless manner.
+Your dbt models and tests executed with the approach presented here cannot share a working directory.
+Therefore:
+1. You cannot use the DuckDB adapter (unless you use MotherDuck).
+For local DuckDB, try [this blueprint](https://kestra.io/blueprints/git/50-git-workflow-for-dbt-with-duckdb) instead.
+2. If you use some dbt packackages, you need to either use the `Process` task runner or add `dbt deps` before each dbt command.